oscarcs/home-dashboard/README.md

 **Important:** Your server should have a **fixed local IP address** or **local hostname** to ensure the e-paper display can reliably connect to it.
 If your server's IP changes (due to DHCP), the display won't be able to fetch the dashboard.
 You can either:
 - Set a static IP in your router's DHCP settings for the server's MAC address
-- Use a local hostname (e.g., `raspberrypi.local`) if your network supports mDNS/Bonjour

 ### Flashing Instructions